A Closer Look at Standardized Exams

 The good news is: these tests can be valid and reliable if certain caveats are being followed.
-Consider the following tips in order to increase the effectiveness of guidance from a student aptitude test:
+Consider the following tips to increase the effectiveness of guidance from a student aptitude test:

 The best way to benefit is to always triangulate the results of a student aptitude test with an interview/vocational counseling and self-reflection.

-For one, these tests make judgments based on information within the examinees' immediate consciousness --- which means that if he or she is not that aware of a skill or aptitude he or she possesses, it will not get reflected on the test.
-An interview or counseling session can better dig for aptitudes and interests lurking below the surface.
-Second, variables in the test-taking situation, such testing jitters or a badly lit room can influence the results of the exam.
-Having to attend to an emergency, for example, the day of the SATs, can mean that the results would be different than what a person would normally get if tested on a sound frame of mind.
+For one, these tests make judgments based on information within the examinees' immediate consciousness --- which means that if he or she is not that aware of skill or aptitude he or she possesses, it will not get reflected on the test.
+An interview or counseling session can better dig for abilities and interests lurking below the surface.
+Second, variables in the test-taking situation, such testing jitters or a poorly lit room can influence the results of the exam.
+Having to attend to an emergency, for example, the day of the SATs, can mean that the results would be different than what a person would typically get if tested on a healthy frame of mind.

-And remember: at the end of the day, you can only measure the accuracy of a psychological tests result in terms of how much it resonates with what you and people who care about you know about yourself.
-If the test points you to career that you have no interest in, that you know you would not be good at, or simply you just feel no chemistry with, then go after what’s in your heart.
-You cannot rely on a pen-and-paper test to make major life decisions.
+And remember: at the end of the day, you can only measure the accuracy of psychological tests result regarding how much it resonates with what you and people who care about you know about yourself.
+If the analysis points you to a career that you have no interest in, that you know, you would not be good at, or only you just feel no chemistry with, then go after what’s in your heart.
+You cannot rely on a pen-and-paper test to make significant life decisions.

-In summary, to fully trust a student aptitude test, you must one: check if high standards were followed during test creation, and two: triangulate the test results with the results of an interview/vocational counseling session and self-reflection.
+In summary, to fully trust a student aptitude test, you must find one: check if high standards were followed during test creation, and two: triangulate the test results with the results of an interview/ vocational counseling session and self-reflection.
 Without these things, the results are just useless information.